si-kotic/Get-SnapshotReport/README.md

 # Get-SnapshotReport

-This function will provide a report on all snapshots for all VMs on a VMware ESXi Host.
+This function will interrogate all snapshots for all VMs on a VMware ESXi Host and report the age of each snapshot back to PRTG.

 ## Parameters